akalinux/span-tools/README.md

 The SpanUtil[E] struct has a "Sort" flag, when set to true( the default ), all instances of SpanOverlapAccumulator[E] created with the factory interface u.NewSpanOverlapAccumulator() will have the Sort flag set to true by default.
-If you wish to disable sorting you can either set the sort flag to false on the u.Sort=false instance before creating other.
-Each SpanOverlapAccumulator by configuring the flag on the instance of the SpanOverlapAccumulator.Sort=false.
+If you wish to disable sorting you can either set the sort flag to false on the u.Sort=false instance before creating the SpanOverlapAccumulator instance or you can change the flag on just the SpanOverlapAccumulator instance ac.Sort=false.

 __Creating our SpanOverlapAccumulator__